J16053/ethereum-org-website/src/content/developers/docs/apis/javascript/index.md

 These libraries give you functionality to create wallets, manage keys and sign transactions.

-Here's an examples from Ethers
+Here's an example from Ethers

 ```js
 // Create a wallet instance from a mnemonic...